Vanpool Subsidy Program

 How much does a vanpool cost?

 Costs vary by vehicle type and the number of participants.
-Subsidies significantly reduce the monthly lease cost, and remaining costs are split among participants.
+Subsidies significantly reduce the monthly rental cost, and remaining costs are split among participants.
 Riders with employer-sponsored pre-tax commuter benefits programs may use those funds to pay for their share.

 What is included in the monthly vanpool cost?